lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

   - nginx
 ---

 You are using CDK and you need to provision an EC2 instance.
 What if you prefer to use **Ubuntu** over **Amazon Linux**?
-In this article we will see exactly how to do that and, hopefully, we will learn a bunch of interesting things in the process!
+In this article, we will see exactly how to do that, and, hopefully, we will learn a bunch of interesting things in the process!

-I have to be honest, I am more on the Ubuntu camp then I am in the Amazon Linux one...
+I have to be honest, I am more on the Ubuntu camp than I am in the Amazon Linux one...
 It's a subjective preference.
-I just find myself more comfortable with `apt`, `snap`, `systemd` and other Ubuntu nuances than I am with `yum` and other things in Amazon Linux.
-Plus, I find just easier in general to find resources regarding how to do all sort of things with Ubuntu.
+I find myself more comfortable with `apt`, `snap`, `systemd` and other Ubuntu nuances than I am with `yum` and other things in Amazon Linux.
+Plus, I find easier to find resources about how to do all sort of things with Ubuntu.

 So, the story goes that I was playing with CDK and I was trying to deploy a simple Node.js application to an EC2 instance.
 All the CDK examples I could find were using Amazon Linux, but I thought it wouldn't be too complicated to switch to Ubuntu instead.
 I already had a Systemd service definition written for my app and a script to install all dependencies using `apt`.